z-korp/zconqueror-front/README.md

 zConqueror is an onChain tower defense on starknet.

-Dive into this straightforward example to understand how to meld React with Dojo.

 This integration taps into the powerful libraries designed by [Lattice](https://lattice.xyz/):

 - [recs](https://github.com/latticexyz/mud/tree/main/packages/recs)